-Market risk is the risk of loss to future earnings, to fair value or future cash flows of a financial instrument as a result of changes in its price, in turn caused by changes in interest rates, foreign currency exchange rates, equity prices and other market factors.
+Market risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+The three types of market risk are interest rate risk, foreign currency exchange risk and equity price risk.